 \subsection{Structure of the proof}

-Building on methods of \cite{CaCi13,ChOu16,Ni21}, the proof of the spectral multiplier estimates of \cref{thm:main} relies on restriction type estimates, a fundamental connection that was first discovered by C.~Fefferman and E.~M.~Stein (cf.\ \cite{Fe73,Fe70}) and has since then been exploited by many other authors (cf.\ \cite{SeSo89,GuHaSi13,ChOuSiYa16}).
-The key idea might be illustrated as follows: Taking for instance the Bochner-Riesz means $F(\lambda)=(1-|\lambda|)_+^\delta$, we decompose the multiplier into dyadic pieces $F^{(\iota)}$, $\iota\in\N$, such that $|\xi|\sim 2^\iota$ whenever $\xi\in\R$ lies in the support of the Fourier transform of $F^{(\iota)}$.
-Thanks to this localization, the convolution kernel $K^{(\iota)}$ of the operator $F^{(\iota)}(L)$ is supported in a Euclidean ball of dimension $B_R \times B_{R^2}\subseteq \R^{d_1}\times \R^{d_2}$ centered at the origin, with radius $R\sim 2^\iota$.
-Now having available a restriction type estimate of the form
+Building on methods of \cite{CaCi13,ChOu16,Ni21}, the proof of the spectral multiplier estimates of \cref{thm:main} relies on restriction type estimates, a fundamental connection that was first discovered by C.\ Fefferman \cite{Fe73} and has since then been exploited by many other authors, see \cite{SeSo89,GuHaSi13,ChOuSiYa16}.
+The key idea can be illustrated as follows.
+Suppose that we want to derive $L^p$-boundedness of the Bochner--Riesz means $(1-L)_+^\delta$.
+If $F:\R\to\C$ is the multiplier given by